straw-hat-team/javascript/packages/eslint/eslint-config-cypress/README.md

 ## Configuration

-In your cypress project set your `ESLint` configuration:
+In your cypress project Extend your `ESLint` configuration.

 ```json
 {